How do students apply for the program?

 Some states now offer statewide, weekday, in-school administration of the ACT.
 Will my scores from a statewide test administration be considered?

-Yes, scores from statewide test dates will be considered in the same way as scores from national test dates, provided the test date falls between September 2012 and October 2014.TOP
+Yes, scores from statewide test dates will be considered in the same way as scores from national test dates, provided the test date falls between September 2013 and October 2015.TOP

 When is the application deadline?

-All applications, Secondary School Reports, and transcripts must be received in our Coralville office by 5:00p.m.
-(Central Time) on February 26, 2015.
+All applications, Secondary School Reports, and transcripts must be received in our Saint Peter office by 5:00p.m.
+(Central Time) on February 25, 2016.
 If you choose to submit your application online, the same deadline applies.
 Any incomplete materials or materials received after the deadline will be disqualified and not considered for review.
 Again, we strongly recommend using a courier mail service (such as FedEx or UPS) with a guaranteed delivery date when mailing your application.
 Please note that the U.S. Postal Service's Priority Mail service is not guaranteed.

 I wish to complete and submit the application in hard copy, rather than online.

 You can download and print the forms online.
-At the bottom of the page, you will find a "Download Forms" box with links to PDF and Word versions of the application, along with important submission requirements and a copy of the press release form.
+At the bottom of the page, you will find a "Download Forms" box with links to PDFs of the application forms, along with important submission requirements and a copy of the press release form.

 If I want to mail my completed application, what address do I use?